neondatabase/website/content/docs/postgres/query-reference.md

 SELECT * FROM tasks ORDER BY due_date DESC NULLS FIRST;
 ```

-These queries illustrate the flexibility of PostgreSQL's ORDER BY clause, enabling sorting by single or multiple columns, using column aliases, sorting by computed expressions, and explicitly controlling the order of null values.
+These queries demonstrate the flexibility of the Postgres `ORDER BY` clause, enabling sorting by single or multiple columns, using column aliases, sorting by computed expressions, and explicitly controlling the order of null values.

 ### Joining tables

-Here are some examples illustrating different ways to join tables in PostgreSQL, which can be essential for queries involving data that spans multiple tables:
+Here are some examples illustrating different ways to join tables in Postgres, which can be essential for queries involving data that spans multiple tables:

 ```sql
 -- INNER JOIN to select rows that have matching values in both tables